Sir William Worsley, 6th Baronet

-He is the Chair of the Forestry Commission and is Chairman of the National Forest Company.
+He is the Chair of the Forestry Commission and was Chairman of the National Forest Company.
 He was the Government's National Tree Champion.

-Biography
+Early life and education

-Worsley was born in York, the eldest son of Sir Marcus Worsley, 5th Baronet, and Hon.
+Worsley was born in York, the eldest son of Sir Marcus Worsley, 5th Baronet, and the Hon.
 Bridget Assheton, daughter of Ralph Assheton, 1st Baron Clitheroe.
-His paternal aunt is Katharine, Duchess of Kent.
+His paternal aunt was Katharine, Duchess of Kent.
 He was educated at Harrow School and the Royal Agricultural College, following which he qualified as a Chartered Surveyor.

+Career

 He served as a Lieutenant in the Queen's Own Yeomanry from 1975 to 1980 and subsequently became Honorary Colonel of the Yorkshire Squadron of the Queen's Own Yeomanry from 2008 to 2015.

 He is Chairman of the Howardian Hills Area of Outstanding Natural Beauty Joint Advisory Committee and served as a Secretary of State-appointed member on the North York Moors National Park Authority from 1994 to 1998.
-He was a member of the Independent Panel on Forestry between 2011 and 2012 and a member of the Forestry Commission's Advisory panel from 1999 to 2006.
+He was a member of the Independent Panel on Forestry between 2011 and 2012, and a member of the Forestry Commission's Advisory panel from 1999 to 2006.
 He was a member of the North Yorkshire Rural Commission from 2019 to 2021.

 He was a Director of the Scarborough Building Society from 1996 to 2009 and was chairman from 2002 to 2009.
-He was a Director of the Skipton Building Society from 2009 to 2011 and The Brunner Investment Trust plc from 2000 to 2014.
+He was a Director of the Skipton Building Society from 2009 to 2011 and The Brunner Investment Trust from 2000 to 2014.

 He was President of the Country Land and Business Association (CLA) from 2009 to 2011.
 Deputy President and Chairman of the CLA Board from 2007 to 2009 and Vice-President and Chairman of Policy Committee from 2005 to 2007.